 Founder and Coach

-I have been a human performance specialist working with Special Forces for over 9 years.
+Prior to coming to Arkansas I was a human performance specialist working with Special Forces for over 10 years.
 I came to special operations in 2011 and have played an integral role in not only the training of Green Berets but helping lay the foundation upon which our program was built.
 From managing operations, creating metrics, analyzing data, promoting organization, and designing the training facility, I have been a key leader in growing the Special Forces human performance program from inception to what it is today.
 As one of the most experienced tactical strength and conditioning coaches in the country, I use my breadth of knowledge and expertise to help drive programming results and continually improve the training provided to Special Forces soldiers.

 Prior to special operations, I spent 5 years at the University of Wyoming where I oversaw an extensive range of men’s and women’s sports.
 Before accepting the coaching position at Wyoming, I earned my master’s degree at the University of Virginia, where I worked as a graduate assistant strength and conditioning coach.
 Not only was my master’s degree in exercise physiology, but I earned my bachelor’s in it as well.
 During my undergrad years, as captain of the track and field team, I earned the title of All-American and National Champion in the 35 lb weight throw (indoor hammer).
 Another highlight of my senior year included the National Strength and Conditioning Association (NSCA) naming me All-American Strength and Conditioning Athlete of the Year.